 3. How Much Money Does the SSDI Program Usually Pay Each Month?

 Under federal law, the highest Oregon disability payment the SSDI program can pay in 2022 is $3,345/month.
 Nationwide, the average SSDI payment for disabled workers each month is $1,358.
 Your Oregon disability payment should equal about 40% of your average monthly paycheck earned while working.
 Some years, an annual cost-of-living-adjustment (COLA) increase gives everyone a benefit raise.

 4. Once I’m Approved, Does SSDI Pay Me Benefits for Life?

 Unfortunately, the SSDI program’s Oregon disability payments are not permanent.
 Every 3-7 years, the SSDI program pauses your payments until you pass your next disability update review.
 If the SSDI program decides you’re no longer disabled at any time, they’ll terminate your Oregon disability benefits immediately.
-However, these disability updates stop happening once you reach your FRA at 65.
+However, these disability updates stop happening once you reach your FRA.
 After that, the SSDI program’s Oregon disability benefits automatically convert into regular Social Security retirement.
 Your direct deposits should stay the same amount, but may go through on a different day of the month.

 The SSI Program’s Oregon Disability Benefits: How to Apply, Qualify & Average Payment Amounts